 Jeff was also struck by the number of team members who had risen to group leader or even assistant manager in the plant.

 As people grow within their roles, they collectively create the culture while maintaining and improving the systems.
 Mechanistic thinking won’t help us to solve real-life motivation issues, nor will seeking the perfect compensation package or cultural event.

 The key to lean-style motivation is to start from the operator upwards and to ask how we can create better conditions for the shop floor relationships to thrive.
 As Jeff points out, it’s an evolutionary process.

-Michael Ballé, Founder, Institut Lean France
+Michael Ballé, lean author, executive coach and co-founder of Institut Lean France